soasada/kotlin-coroutines-webflux-security/README.md

 }
 ```

-Doing that, we add our custom SecurityWebFilterChain to the application context, then Spring Security doesn't load the default config.
+Doing that, we add our custom SecurityWebFilterChain to the application context, then Spring Security doesn't load the default one.
 We are getting the SecurityWebFilterChain injected by Spring security that only has the authentication manager, logout page and
 security header filters without any authentication or authorization filters.